 Although it is unknown what causes Tic-related OCD, several recognised reasons include:

 - Hereditary: Tic-related OCD is hereditary.
-Patients get it from one’s parents.
+Patients get it from their parents.

 - Biological/neurological factors: Some study suggests a link between the development of Tic Related OCD and a serotonin chemical imbalance in the brain.